To detail the operating, maintenance and management of water infrastructure at Macquarie University.

 |Executive Deans, Directors, Managers, Heads of Department, Contractors and Sub-contractors|

-Ensure that any equipment or services purchased for and on behalf of the University adheres to the Procurement Handbook, Purchasing Procedures and Checklist which specify water efficiency as a priority.
+Ensure that any equipment or services purchased for and on behalf of the University adheres to the Procurement Policy, which specifies water efficiency as a priority.

 Gain approval for any plumbing work connecting to the main water or sewage system from the Manager, Technical Services, Property by completing an online service request form.

 When relevant, ensure new employees and Higher Degree Research students are provided with induction training concerning trade waste requirements (e.g. laboratory work).

 Ensure staff are kept informed of efficient water practices and contact Sustainability@MQ if education is required.

 Where a water incident (such as leaks) is reported to you, ensure the incident is responded to appropriately by informing Property through the online service request form.

 - ensure all new plumbing and water fixture work undertaken through refurbishments, or installed as part of new builds, conforms to best practice water efficiency as defined by Sydney Water.
 At the time of writing this was measured as 3 star WELS or better